SKGEzhil/club-app-flutter/README.md

 #### The application supports three types of user roles:

 1. **User**: A user is someone who has registered on the app.
-They can view the events posted by club members and admins on the respective club's page.
-They cannot create or manage events.
+They can view posts and events created by club members or admins on the respective club's page.
+They cannot create any post or manage events.

 2. **Club Member**: A club member has all the rights of a user.
-In addition, they can create events for their respective club.
-They can also edit or delete the events they have created.
+In addition, they can create events and posts for their respective club.
+They can also edit or delete the events or posts they have created.
 Also, they can add or remove members from the club.

 3. **Admin**: An admin has all the rights of a club member.
 In addition, they can create new clubs, edit or delete existing clubs, and add or remove members from any club.
 They can also view and manage all events posted by club members.